Theta series for quantum loop algebras and Yangians: Introduction

 {\bf Polynomiality of R-matrices.} Concerning the evaluation of the universal R-matrix for irreducible modules in category $\mathcal{O}$, we have a general polynomiality result: \begin{itemize} \item[(viii)] Theorem \ref{thm: poly R Borel}.
 Let $N$ be an irreducible $\Borel$-module in category $\mathcal{O}$ and $M$ a finite-dimensional irreducible $\qaf$-module.
 Divided by explicit constant series both $\CR_{N, M}(z)$ and its inverse stabilize the polynomial space $N\otimes M[z]$. \end{itemize} Previously the polynomiality of $\CR_{N,M}(z)$ was known for $N$ positive prefundamental, that is, whose highest weight is a tuple of polynomials \cite{FH,FJMM}.

-{\bf Perspectives.} Combining (vi)--(viii) we get R-matrices between an asymptotic representation and a finite-dimensional representation both for the Yangian and the quantum loop algebra.
-To adapt the construction of Baxter operators \cite{FZ,Z3} to Yangian integrable models, a next step is to promote (vi) to the level of the universal R-matrix.
+{\bf Perspectives.} In the Yangian case, (vi) gives an intertwining operator for tensor products of an asymptotic representation and a finite-dimensional irreducible representation.
+Inspired by its counterpart (vii), it is a first question to identify such an intertwining operator with an evaluation of the universal R-matrix.
+When this is the case, we should be able to adapt the construction of Baxter operators \cite{FZ,Z3} to Yangian integrable models and obtain generalized Baxter polynomials for these models.

-We expect our result (viii) to have applications in the conjecture of Hernandez \cite{H} on highest weight classification of irreducible representations of truncated shifted quantum affine algebras, and in the conjecture of Frenkel--Hernandez \cite{FH0} on polynomiality of transfer matrices associated to more general representations in category $\mathcal{O}$.
+Let $V$ and $W$ be irreducible modules over the Yangian of rational highest weights such that $V$ is finite-dimensional.
+Upon identification of intertwining operators with evaluations of the universal R-matrix, the decomposition formula of (vi) suggests that after renormalizations the denominator of the R-matrix $\CR_{V,W}(z)$, as a vector-valued rational function of the spectral parameter $z$, divides the denominator of a T-series (depending on $W$) acting on the finite-dimensional module $V$.
+This has been observed by Gautam--Wendlandt \cite[\S 7.9]{GW}.
+Indeed, they conjectured furthermore that for special choices of $V$ and $W$ the two denominators should coincide.

+In the quantum loop algebra case, we expect our polynomiality result (viii) to have applications in the conjecture of Hernandez \cite{H} on highest weight classification of irreducible representations of truncated shifted quantum affine algebras, and in the conjecture of Frenkel--Hernandez \cite{FH0} on polynomiality of transfer matrices associated to more general representations in category $\mathcal{O}$.
 The two different R-matrices in (viii) might be related to each other by a duality functor of category $\mathcal{O}$ constructed recently by Pinet \cite{Pinet}.
 Hernandez \cite{H1} developed an approach to R-matrices of category $\mathcal{O}$ using algebraic versions of Maulik--Okounkov stable maps.
-It is interesting to compare the triangular property (v) of Theta series with the triangularity property of algebraic stable maps.
-Further, we ask if there is a closed product formula for Theta series as in the case of universal R-matrices.
+It is interesting to interact our Theta series with the uni-triangularity property of algebraic stable maps.